UnclaimedBloom6/IllegalMap/README.md

 Legit mode turns IllegalMap into a regular map.
 This option is enabled by default for versions 1.3.0 and higher.<br>
 Enabling this option means that the player can no longer see unopened rooms and puzzles as well as disables some other features like the star mob and door ESPs.
 The score calculator remains the same, accuracy is not changed as it obtains all necessary information from the scoreboard and tab list.<br>
 NOTE: Despite this option being called "Legit Mode", it still requires the dungeon to be scanned.<br>
 Enabling this feature does not make IllegalMap legal.
-Be careful.
+The module itself is still not allowed, however Legit Mode should be safe for streaming or recording (Don't hold me to that).
 <div class="row" align="center">
   <img src="https://i.imgur.com/WD5DX0D.png" height="400"/>
   <img src="https://i.imgur.com/2pefIJD.png" height="400"/>